baozi-technology/baozi-web/content/23-11-2019/index.md

 This [interview with the VIM creator Bram Moolenar](https://www.binpress.com/vim-creator-bram-moolenaar-interview/) is symptomatic.
 When asked _"How can the community ensure that the Vim project succeeds for the foreseeable future?"_, he answered: _"Keep me alive"_.
 Often times, when an open-source software relying on donations to a one-man maintainer becomes that successful, the maintainer is hired by a well-established company to work on the project full-time.
 [Bran Moolenar](https://www.vim.org/sponsor/index.php) works at Google.

 What happens when the main project maintainers can no longer contribute to the project?
 It seems quite scary for the users that rely on such library...
-That's why it is a necessity to create to create a community of developers - and somehow find a way to get them paid, to some extent like with Linux.
+That's why it is a necessity to create a community of developers - and somehow find a way to get them paid, to some extent like with Linux.

 MaterialUI [makes it very clear where the money goes and seems to split it to many contributors](https://material-ui.com/discover-more/backers/).
 Still, it is difficult to pay _everyone_ a competitive salary.
 One of the MaterialUI core maintainer, [Olivier Tassinari, acnowledges that and as a result is part of the RedHat Tidelift subscription](https://tidelift.com/subscription/pkg/npm-material-ui).